Crown Hill Cemetery

 In addition, a number of both Union and Confederate soldiers are buried at Crown Hill.
 In 1866, the federal government purchased a 1.4-acre plot of land from the cemetery's board of directors to establish a national cemetery for Union soldiers who died in military hospitals and camps near the city.
 The plot cost $5,000 and the first Union soldier was re-interred at the grounds on October 19, 1866.
 The remains of 707 soldiers were moved from Greenlawn Cemetery to the site by the end of November 1866.
 It was not until December 31, 1998 that the national cemetery reached its full capacity.

-Section 32 of the cemetery, also known as Confederate Mound, contains the remains of 1,616 Confederate soldiers who died at Camp Morton during the war.
+Section 32 of the cemetery, also known as Confederate Mound, contains the remains of 1,616 Confederate soldiers who died while prisoners of war at Camp Morton in Indianapolis during the war.
 The bodies were initially interred at Greenlawn Cemetery but were transferred to Crown Hill in 1931 when a development project threatened their initial resting place.
 The remains were placed in a mass grave and it was not until 1993 that a memorial was constructed listing the names of those who perished at the Union prison camp.

 Over the decades, the cemetery has expanded from its original 166 acres to over 550.
 It has added (and removed) numerous associated buildings, such as its East Gatehouse (1885), the Gothic Chapel and Vault (1875) and the Community Mausoleum, as well as numerous private mausoleums, monuments and memorials.
 It is also home to some historic examples of funerary art by such noted sculptors as Diedrich Bohlen, George Kessler, Rudolf Schwarz and Adolph Scherrer.
 The Crown Hill Heritage Foundation was established in 1984 as a non-profit organization dedicated to the preservation and promotion of the site's historic buildings and grounds.
 The Foundation also hosts private and public walking and driving tours of the cemetery.